Integrated Telecom Technology

-Integrated Telecom Technology, Inc., known as "IgT" was a fabless semiconductor company founded in 1991 by Ken Lee, Greg Werth, Imran Chaudhri, Jerry Tall, and Chi Wai in Gaithersburg, Maryland.
+Integrated Telecom Technology (IgT) was an American fabless semiconductor company based in Gaithersburg, Maryland.
 IgT was one of the first companies to focus on semiconductors for the communications marketplace.

+The company was founded in 1991 by Ken Lee, Greg Werth, Imran Chaudhri, Jerry Tall, and Chi Wai in Gaithersburg, Maryland.
 At its peak, IgT had 60 employees, 45 in its headquarters in Gaithersburg, Maryland and 15 in the San Jose, California office.
 IgT's logo showed an idealized waveform of a T1 signal.
+The company was acquired by PMC-Sierra in 1998.

+History

+The company was founded in 1991 by Ken Lee, Greg Werth, Imran Chaudhri, Jerry Tall, and Chi Wai.
+The name used was the acronym IgT because IGT was already in use by International Game Technology (IGT).
+The acronym ITT also could not be used given the historic firm ITT in the telecom industry.
+IgT did own the domain name igt.com, which was subsequently sold to IGT.

 Early products

 IgT's first product was a B8ZS framer device for the T1 market.
 IgT also introduced an OC-3 ATM framer device that was competitive in the marketplace.
 This device was designed by Imran Chaudhri who was a central figure in many of IgT's developments.

-The name

-The acronym IgT was used because IGT was already in use by International Game Technology.
-The acronym ITT also could not be used given the historic firm ITT in the telecom industry.
-IgT did own the domain name igt.com, which has subsequently been sold back to IGT.